sharproyalz/css-position/4_Lesson/README.md

 ### Exercise

-NOTE: Remember to modify the given code in start folder and as much as possible do not look the final output folder.
+NOTE: Remember to modify the given code in start folder.
+As much as possible, do not look at the final output folder.
+If you are done you can check and compare the results to final output folder if it is the same.

-Try to add both boxes with `top` property with different pixels and observe the changes.
+In the CSS file, Try to add both `#box-one` and `#box-two` with `top` property with different pixels and observe the changes.

 ```css
 #box-one {